Pgamboan/Proyecto-FIS/Second_Increment_Doc.md

 ![image](https://i.imgur.com/4L2yaHL.png)

 ![image](https://i.imgur.com/UI0ISGK.png)

 ![image](https://i.imgur.com/6q8SxNq.png)

+Module connection with test code: Login inferface

 It will also be tested with a test code to verify that the correct credentials are being received at the time of login.

 * Test code that replaces the previous code: